thimmam/thimmam.github.io/_pages/about.md

 I am a Postdoctoral Fellow at King Abdullah University of Science and Technology (KAUST), affiliated with the Spatio-Temporal Statistics and Data Science (STSDS) research group led by Prof. Genton.
 I received my Ph.D. degree in Statistics from Renmin University of China in 2023.
 During my doctoral studies, I undertook research visits to Hong Kong Baptist University and KAUST.
 I received my BS degree in Statistics from Beijing Institute of Technology, China, 2018.

-My research interests include large-scale spatio-temporal statistics, subsampling, and non-parametric regression.
+My research interests include spatio-temporal statistics, subsampling methods, and nonparametric regressions.
+My work primarily focuses on spatio-temporal statistics, particularly in the analysis of large-scale spatio-temporal data and the development of large- and exa-scale climate emulators, with Gaussian processes being key tools.
+During my Ph.D., I concentrated on developing subsampling techniques for various data types and statistical models, with an emphasis on nonparametric regressions.

 # News
 - *2024.07*: &nbsp; [KAUST team selected as ACM Gordon Bell Prize for Climate Modelling finalists](https://cemse.kaust.edu.sa/news/kaust-team-selected-acm-gordon-bell-prize-climate-modelling-finalists)